Changing Perceptions: Improving the health sector response to sexual assault

 Whether the sexual assault happened recently or in the past, it is important to provide care that addresses both acute and ongoing health impacts.

-Training: Introduction to Sexual Assault
+Training: Understanding Sexual Assault

-Register for the course
+Register for the Understanding Sexual Assault course.

 About the project